 - Your glucometer or blood sugar monitoring machine & blood glucose readings (if you are testing)

 - All of your medication, in bottles, including vitamins or herbal products

 Hours of Operation

 Every Thursday and every 2nd Wednesday from 8:00am – 4:00pm.

 Please note: A physician’s referral is not necessary to attend the diabetes program - we welcome self-referrals!

-For more information on any of these programs or if you have any diabetes-related questions call 613-584-1266 x313 or email Erica.Vandrunen@drdh.org.
+For more information on any of these programs or if you have any diabetes-related questions call 613-584-3333 x 7470 or email Erica.Vandrunen@drdh.org.

 An endocrinologist deals with diseases that are caused by problems with hormones which includes diabetes.
 Monthly endocrinology clinics are held at the Deer River Hospital by telemedicine.
 Your family physician can refer you if they feel you would benefit from this service.

 Assistive Devices Program (ADP) for Insulin Pump & Supplies